Log in

 Resources

 Click here to see the list of publications related to the Postural Stability Instructor course.
+These include references to research papers and policy documents that recommend FaME and PSI delivery of falls prevention exercise.

 You can download a PSI Flyer